 To publish those changes now so that the user won't have to wait for the changes to be published when they access the screen, click the FORCE PUBLISH link.

 To delete a screen, hover over the row and click the trash can icon.

-Note: Screens in use by an active template or agency cannot be deleted.
+Note: You cannot delete screens in use by an active template or agency.